 Another set of paintings is on the walls of the corridors surrounding the temple and are worth a watch.
 Painted on the thick lime-plastered walls these paintings depict the stories associated with Shiva.
 Barricaded corridor houses Shiva Lingas in various sizes and stones in front of these painted walls.
 If you move in the clockwise direction, you would see the stories flowing through the walls.
 The chipped parts tell you the technique used as the thick layer of lime reveals itself.
 Bright colors do not give away the age of the paintings and sometimes give the impression of being recent.

 There are Sanskrit inscriptions on a wall in the temple.
 Around this wall, a small wall has been built to save a falling tree and provides support to the almost bent trunk.
 I could not figure out if there was a special significance associated with the tree.
 But the gesture indicates the reverence that the tree deserves.
-And makes you think about the deep relation between spirituality, nature, and compassion.
+It makes you think about the deep relation between spirituality, nature, and compassion.

-If there are two temples you must see before you leave, go for Brihadeeswara temple in Tanjore and Kandariya Mahadeva temple in Khajuraho.
+If there are two temples you must see before you leave, go to Brihadeeswara temple in Tanjore and Kandariya Mahadeva temple in Khajuraho.
 Both these temples you must visit at least twice a day.
-Once early morning as the first rays of sun illuminate the shimmering stones.
+Once, early in the morning as the first rays of sun illuminate the shimmering stones.
 And once later may be at noon or early evening.
 The stone changes color and creates an entirely different ambiance at different times in a day.
 The mix of visitors changes.
-And you get a feeling of visiting entirely different place in a single day at the same place.
+And you get a feeling of visiting an entirely different place in a single day at the same place.
 If you go early enough on around full moon days, you can get to see the Shikhara playing with the moon and it is a sight to see.

 In addition, recommend you to read following travel blog posts on Chola trail in Tamil Nadu that you can undertake.